 A new retail pharmacy in downtown Westby was opened on October 15, 2008.
 The Vernon Memorial Pharmacy-Westby is located at 115 W. State Street.

 A facelift was given to the VMH Birthing Center in the winter of 2009.
 Construction of the Gundersen Lutheran Renal Dialysis Center on third floor of the Viroqua Area Medical Office Building was also completed.
 The new 4,000 square foot unit opened to patients on February 3rd, 2009.

 Gastroenterology and Infusion Services moved to the third floor of the Viroqua Area Medical Office Building on June 22, 2009.

 Remodeling of patient rooms on the second floor of the hospital was completed in 2012.

-Construction of The Bland Bekkedal Center for Hospice Care in Viroqua began August 1, 2012.
-The new VMH facility will provide around the clock end of life care for terminally ill patients.
+The Bland Bekkedal Center for Hospice Care in Viroqua opened its doors in October of 2013.
+It provides around the clock end of life care for terminally ill patients.